Parenting is different than you thought it would be.

 What Makes this Book Different?

 Reacting floods your mind with stress, anger and frustration, and clouds your ability to think.
-Responding allows your mind to remain clear enough to think as well as enforce the learning needed to guide your child toward changing his/her behavior.
+Responding allows your mind to remain clear enough to think and enforce the learning needed to guide your child toward changing his/her behavior.

-Stop Reacting and Start Responding: 108 Ways to Transform Behavior into Learning Moments illustrates, through examples from daily life, the unique partnership that exists between parent and child when correcting behavior.
-The book shares non-yelling yet firm ways to respond instead of react to achieve better behavior from children ages 2-10.
+Stop Reacting and Start Responding: 108 Ways to Transform Behavior into Learning Moments illustrates, through examples from daily life, the unique partnership of learning that exists between parent and child when correcting behavior.
+The book shares mindful, clear, non-yelling, yet firm ways to respond instead of react to achieve learning and better behavior from children ages 2-10.

 We honor how busy you are, so we’ve structured the book’s design as a resource for parents; no chapter is longer than 2 pages and has a reference path to solutions at the end of the section to use in the middle of misbehavior corrections.